 And the next question is from Kevin Kopelman with TD Cowan.
 Please go ahead.

 Oh, thanks a lot.
 Just a couple of quick housekeeping.
 The first one is on your FX assumption.
-Is it safe to assume that that was set before the US dollar kind of started weakening on Friday?
-And then the second one was if you could, could you give us pipeline approvals in the second quarter X graduates?
+Is it safe to assume that that was set before the U.S. dollar kind of started weakening on Friday?
+And then the second one was if you could, could you give us pipeline approvals in second quarter ex-graduate?
 Thanks.

-Yeah, so the first one, the answer is no. I mean, technically, you know, our forecast was set before Friday, but I don't think the Friday's move is going to have a material effect on the full year for FX.
-It's just, it did, as we mentioned, you know, it did get a, it did get a little bit worse over the, become a little bit more of a headwind over the course of the quarter, which affected our guidance range for the full year.
-And then sorry, the second part of your question.
+Yeah, so the first one, the answer is no. I mean, technically, you know, our forecast was set before Friday, but I don't think Friday's move is going to have a material effect on the full year for FX.
+It did, as we mentioned, you know, it did get a little bit worse over the, become a little bit more of a headwind over the course of the quarter, which affected our guidance range for the full year.
+And then, sorry, the second part of your question?

-Oh, the second one was just, you had that, that huge approvals number, I think some of it was maybe incorporating graduate hotels, but I know underlying was also strong.
-If you could just give us pipeline approvals, X graduate 44,
+The second one was just you had that huge approvals number.
+I think some of it was maybe incorporating graduate hotels, but I know underlying was also strong.
+If you could just give us pipeline approvals, ex-graduate.

 And you're right.
-Perfect.
-It does incorporate both momentum in the, in the existing brands and the new stuff.
+Oh, perfect.
+It does incorporate both momentum in the existing brands and the new stuff.

 I'd say that's pretty strong.
 Thank you very much.

-Hi everyone.
+Hi, everyone.
 Thank you.
 Just on the conversations with developers, I'm just curious on how that's changed over the past six months.
 I assume that there's a lot more comfortability around financing and credit availability.
-And then another one, just Airbnb call about booking presentation on just longer term rentals.
-I mean, I realize your, your extended stay business is not exactly the same, but are you seeing any hesitancy on the longer, on the longer book curve stuff in general?
+And then another one, just Airbnb called out booking hesitation on just longer-term rentals.
+I mean, I realize your extended stay business is not exactly the same, but are you seeing any hesitancy I'm a longer booker stuff in general.
 Thank you.

-Yeah, no, the second part is easy.
+Yeah, no, the second part's easy.
 We're not.
 And I think, you know, I'm not going to comment on what Airbnb said and you haven't had a ton of time to study what they said, but that's a very different business.
 The composition of their business, 90, 95% leisure, you know, all long-term stay.
 So I'll let them comment on that part of the business.
 We're not seeing any, any changes.
-And Chris even talked about booking windows normalizing and things like that earlier in the call.
+And Chris even talked about booking windows, normalizing and things like that earlier in the call.
 So nothing, nothing there.
-And then, sorry, the first part was
+And then, sorry, the first part was?

-just on the evolution of your discussions with developers.
-Yeah,
+Just on the evolution of your discussions with developers.
+Oh, yeah.

-I'd say they're largely consistent.
+Yeah, I'd say they're largely consistent.
 I mean, developers remain excited about the future for travel and the setup.
-I think that overall capital is, you know, a little bit less expensive than it was, right.
-Coming off of peaks, I think there's an expectation that it'll come down.
-There is, you know, there is, it is a more constrained credit environment based on, you know, the lending community's views of the macro and what they're worried about is going to happen.
+I think that overall capital is, you know, a little bit less expensive than it was, right?
+It's coming off of peaks.
+I think there's an expectation that it'll come down later.
+There is, you know, it is a more constrained credit environment based on, you know, the lending community's views of the macro and what they're worried about is going to happen.
 But there's still capital available for good projects, which is why you're seeing our construction starts go up.
 And we're taking share in environments where capital is more constrained.
-We've said this, we've said this a bunch of times, but, you know, rising tides lift all boats when the tides going out, you know, the stronger brands that are, that lenders have more confidence lending to and developers have more confidence filling their hotels with are going to take share.
-And that's what's happening.
+We've said this a bunch of times.
+But, you know, rising tides lift all boats.
+When the tide's going out, you know, the stronger brands that are – that lenders have more confidence lending to and developers have more confidence affiliating their hotels with are going to take share, and that's what's happening.

 Appreciate it.
 Thank you.